 The single, wavering beam of light gave me an idea what these drawings must have looked like to the artist, who saw them by the dancing light of an oil lamp.
 A procession of woolly mammoths lumbered along the wall, their outlines overlapped by drawings of rhinos and ibexes.
 The light also picked out deep parallel gouges, thought to have been made by an ancient cave bear.

-Pech-Merle Cave, 90 minutes south, displays the usual mammoth and ibex figures, as well as a negative impression of a human hand outlined in a cloud of red ochre.
+Pech-Merle Cave, 90 minutes south, displays the usual mammoth and ibex figures, as well as a negative impression of a human hand outlined in a cloud of red ocher.
 The sight of the small handprint drew me up short.
 More than any other piece of cave art, this seemed like a tangible link to people who lived almost 27,000 years ago.

 Visits to Rouffignac and Pech-Merle are severely restricted, to help preserve the delicate pigments, and there’s a good chance that one or both will close to the public within my lifetime.